Saint Göran Hospital

-Saint Göran Hospital (Swedish: Sankt Görans sjukhus) is a hospital in Stockholm, Sweden.
+Saint Göran Hospital (Swedish: Sankt Görans sjukhus) is a private hospital in Stockholm, Sweden.
 It is located on Kungsholmen, a small island in the lake Mälaren in the city center.

 St. Göran is one of Sweden's oldest hospitals.
 It was mentioned in letters from the 13th century.
 With Karolinska Hospital (Karolinska sjukhuset) it is Stockholms's main hospital and a primary trauma center.

 Its name refers to Saint George (Sankt Göran in Swedish).

 Staff

 Approximately 1,500 people work at the hospital, including 220 doctors, 560 nurses, and 350 assistant nurses.